Crocodilian Natural History

 How many living crocodilian species are there?

 When I was a boy, there were only 23 recognized species of crocodilian.
 However, due to a large amount of research in the 21st century, that number has increased.
-Today, there are 27 recognized species including 17 crocodiles, 8 alligatorids (2 alligators and 6 caimans), and 2 gavialids.
-This number may increase to at least 28 species, since it appears as though more species of dwarf crocodile are present.
+Today, there are 26 recognized species including 16 crocodiles, 8 alligatorids (2 alligators and 6 caimans), and 2 gavialids.
+This number may increase to at least 28 species, with one more dwarf crocodile proposed and the potential splitting of the northern and southern populations of the New Guinea crocodile.
 The IUCN Red List determines species status using the following designations, from least threatened to most threatened- Least Concern (LC), Near Threatened (NT), Vulnerable (VU), Endangered (EN), and Critically Endangered (CR).
 Species that lack enough status information are listed as Data Deficient (DD).
 All species listed as VU, EN, or CR are considered 'threatened'.
-The following is a list of all 27 currently recognized species and the current Red List status:
+The following is a list of all 26 currently recognized species and the current Red List status:

 Crocodiles